 In the "Title and scientific content" section of the application form, you must list up to 5 Fields of Science classification codes (OECD Classification Codes) in order of priority, according to the scientific fields, which are most relevant to your project.
-You must use the scientific codes on "Level 2" or "Level 3" from the subdivision provided in the DFF overview of scientific codes, which you will find here.
-The codes are used for e.g. identifying relevant reviewers for your application, so it is important that you exercise caution when selecting the codes.
+You must use the scientific codes on "Level 2" or "Level 3" from the subdivision provided in the DFF overview of scientific codes, which you will find at <a href="https://dx.ncbi.nlm.nc

-You also have the opportunity to list up to 5 keywords of your choosing, that describe the scientific content of your project.
+You also have the opportunity to list up to 5 keywords of your choosing that describe the scientific content of your project.